Domestic Violence Census

 JDI organizes domestic violence programs in Massachusetts to participate in the Domestic Violence Counts: National Census of Domestic Violence Services (Census) conducted by the National Network to End Domestic Violence.
 This one-day, unduplicated count of adults and children seeking domestic violence services in the U.S., documents the number of individuals who sought services, the types of services requested, the number of service requests that went unmet because of lack of resources, and the issues and barriers that domestic violence programs are facing as they strive to provide services to victims of domestic violence.

 The 2014 DV Census took place on September 17, 2013.
 In Massachusetts, 50 out of 51 programs (98%) reported providing services to a staggering 2,234 adults and children on that one day.
 However, on that same day, these programs reported 343 unmet requests for services.
 Over 65% of these unmet requests for services were for domestic violence emergency shelter and housing.

 Download the summary and learn more about the needs of domestic violence victims and their families and the efforts of local domestic violence programs to respond and provide support and safety.

 Domestic Violence Census History

 Domestic Violence Census Background

-2012 marks the seventh anniversary of the National Network to End Domestic Violence’s 24-hour census, called DV Counts.
+Any day now we will release the 2015 DV Counts.
+This marks the tenth anniversary of the National Network to End Domestic Violence’s 24-hour census.
 Domestic violence programs from all fifty states and U.S. territories voluntarily participate in this event, reporting on the number of victims and survivors served in a 24-hour period.
 The census is a “snapshot” of the need for domestic violence services—and a record of the number of unmet needs reported nationally.

 The full National Domestic Violence Counts for current and prior years along with summaries for each U.S. state and territory are available online at http://www.nnedv.org/census.
 Note that the census took place the year prior to the report's release.